kemmersachiel/maven/README.md

 Things you need to install the software and how to install them

 ```
-You need to have a [Xampp](https://www.apachefriends.org/download.html) installed on your local machine
+You need to have a <a href="https://www.apachefriends.org/download.html">Xampp</a> installed on your local machine
 You need to have a browser installed on your local machine
 You need to import the maven_db.sql file to your database
 ```